sevya/errorx/documentation/Binary_user_guide.md

 # ErrorX User Guide
 The following is a guide to how to run the ErrorX command line application.
-ErrorX supports error correction for B-cell receptor sequences from human or mouse samples.
+ErrorX supports error correction for B-cell and T-cell receptor sequences from human or mouse samples.

 ### Overview